acfinspace/Spacelibraryoftales/docs/index.md

 *The Space library of tales, a repository of EvE Online fan fiction.*

-The idea: to build a lasting repository of fan fiction written inside the world of EvE Online.
-Forums come and go and what it had been written there disappears as their hosts are gone, being relegated to the Time Machine (if it gets there).
+The idea: to build a lasting repository of fan fiction, both prose and poetry, written inside the world of EvE Online.
+Forums come and go and what it had been written there disappears as their hosts are gone, ending up relegated to the Time Machine.

 The Space library of tales wants to avoid that as per the following points: